November 8, 2024

 Moissanite is a superior gemstone that will always stay bright and beautiful.
 Unlike other forms of diamond, moissanite never loses its sparkle or brilliance over time due to its hardness and refractive index that tests the best among all diamonds on the market!

-Moissanites have an extremely hard surface with outstanding reflective properties, making them able to withstand heavy wear without losing their luster for years upon end, unlike less attractive simulants like cubic zirconia (CZ).
+A moissanite stone has an extremely hard surface with outstanding reflective properties, making it able to withstand heavy wear without losing their luster for years upon end, unlike less attractive simulants like cubic zirconia (CZ).
 This makes moissanite a great cheaper alternative for your engagement ring.

 Have you been browsing around looking for information on what "Forever Brilliant Moissanite" is?
 That's Charles & Colvard's first attempt at a colorless gemstone.
 Because of the technical limitations when it was originally produced, it had slight hints of greenish-blue from within, which many found undesirable.